-Put back in the pan, add chicken broth, red wine, bay leaf and carrots.
+Put onions back in the pan, add chicken broth, red wine, bay leaf and carrot chunks.
 Bring to a boil, then reduce heat, cover and simmer about an hour.
 Add peas and cook another 20 minutes.

 This recipe would probably be good with other veggies added – potatoes, yellow squash, celery, even butternut squash.
 Serve with roasted acorn squash.